MicrosoftDocs/azure-aks-docs/articles/kubernetes-fleet/cluster-resource-override.md

 This article provides an overview of how to use the `ClusterResourceOverride` API from the [Kubernetes Fleet open-source project](https://github.com/Azure/fleet/tree/main/docs) to customize cluster-scoped resources in Azure Kubernetes Fleet Manager (Kubernetes Fleet).

-You can modify or override specific attributes across cluster-wide resources.
+You can modify or override specific attributes across cluster resources.
 With `ClusterResourceOverride`, you can define rules based on cluster labels and specify changes to be applied to various cluster-wide resources.
 These resources include namespaces, cluster roles, cluster role bindings, or custom resource definitions.

 These modifications might include updates to permissions, configurations, or other parameters.
 Such updates help ensure consistent management and enforcement of configurations across your clusters managed through Kubernetes Fleet.